Access

 ➯ Help for artists to be creative with accessibility and inclusion – the team can advise on how to address accessibility in their work whilst keeping their creativity integrity intact.

-We’ve developed the website so that it works on the widest number of devices and web browsers as possible.
-The site has been tested with disabled users.
-It is also compatible with assistive technologies such as JAWS and Dragon NaturallySpeaking.
+We’ve developed the website so that it works on the widest number of devices and web browsers as possible and has been tested with disabled and screen reader users.

-Turf Projects (Turf) is a small, not for profit, charity arts organisation, and we strive to be as welcoming and inclusive as possible.
+Turf Projects (Turf) is a small charity arts organisation, and we strive to be as welcoming and inclusive as possible.

 The team at Turf welcome everyone to participate and engage with art in Croydon.

 We aim for Turf’s programme of exhibitions, workshops and events to include everyone.
-We recognise this aim as our responsibility in line with the Equality Act 2010 and we use the Social Model approach to provide inclusion for disabled people.
+It’s our responsibility in line with the Equality Act 2010 and we use the Social Model approach to provide inclusion for disabled people.

 Photo of most team members with Artist Harold Offeh in their exhibition 'Croydon Plays Itself'